Thomas Wilson (bishop): Toleration and wider interests

 Wilson was not by nature an intolerant man, nor were his sympathies limited to the Anglican fold.
 It is said that Cardinal Fleury wrote to him, "as they were the two oldest bishops", and, he believed, "the poorest in Europe" invited him to France.
 He was so pleased with Wilson's reply that he got an order prohibiting French privateers from ravaging the Isle of Man.
 Roman Catholics "not unfrequently attended" his services.
 He allowed dissenters to sit or stand at the communion and not being compelled to kneel, they did so.
 The Quakers loved and respected him.

-In 1735, he met James Edward Oglethorpe in London, and this was the beginning of his practical interest in foreign missions, though he was an early advocate of the Society for the Propagation of the Gospel in Foreign Parts, and still earlier of the Society for Promoting Christian Knowledge.
+In 1735, he met James Oglethorpe in London, and this was the beginning of his practical interest in foreign missions, though he was an early advocate of the Society for the Propagation of the Gospel in Foreign Parts, and still earlier of the Society for Promoting Christian Knowledge.
 His Essay towards an Instruction for the Indians ... in ...
 Dialogues, written in 1740, was begun at Oglethorpe's instance, and dedicated to the Trustees for the Establishment of the Colony of Georgia in America (in 1745 he became a member of the Georgia Trustees).
 Wilson's son was entrusted with its revision for the press, and he submitted the manuscript to Isaac Watts.
-It must be remembered that most of the Georgia trustees were dissenters.
+Most of the Georgia trustees were Dissenters.
 Since 1738 Wilson had "been interested in Zinzendorf, through friends who had met him at Oxford and London in 1737.
 In 1739, he corresponded with Henry Cossart, author of a Short Account of the Moravian Churches and received from Zinzendorf and his coadjutors a copy of the Moravian catechism, with a letter dated 28 July 1740.
 Zinzendorf was again in London in 1749, holding there a synod from 11 to 30 September.
-On 23 September, news came of the death of Cochius of Berlin, 'artistes' of the 'reformed tropus' (one of three) in the Moravian Church.
+On 23 September, news came of the death of Cochius of Berlin, 'antistes' of the 'reformed tropus' (one of three) in the Moravian Church.
 The vacant and somewhat shadowy office was tendered to Wilson, with liberty to employ his son as substitute, Zinzendorf sending him a seal-ring.
 On 19 December Wilson wrote his acceptance.

 Later years and death (1749–55)

 From his eighty-sixth year, Wilson was burdened with gout.
-He died at Bishop's Court on 7 March 1755, the fiftieth anniversary of his wife's death.
+He died at Bishopscourt on 7 March 1755, the fiftieth anniversary of his wife's death.
 His coffin was made from an elm tree planted by himself, and made into planks for that purpose some years before his death.
 He had a strong objection, mentioned in his will, to interments within churches, and was buried (11 March) at the east end of Kirk Michael churchyard, where a square marble monument marks his grave.
 Reverend Philip Moore preached the funeral sermon.